WellThatsStrange-Studios/StrangePlayer-Pro/README.md

 You need `Java 9 or newer` to run the StrangePlayer Pro.
 Unfortunately it won run properly on older versions of Java.

 Download Java 9 [here](https://www.oracle.com/java/technologies/javase/javase9-archive-downloads.html).
-**We recommend you using the latest Java version because it has the latest security patches.**
+**We recommend you using the latest Java version tho, because it has the latest security patches.**
 ### Bugs and bad design

 There is a lot of bugs, feel free to write them to [Issues](https://github.com/WellThatsStrange-Studios/StrangePlayer-Pro/issues).